 With the fundamentals of good concrete practice applied, attention to proper detailing and proper wet curing, a successful Type K shrinkage-compensating concrete installment can be achieved on every project.

-Batching and mixing are achieved the same way you would incorporate fly ash or other supplementary cementitious materials (SCMs).
-Slump and air are adjusted based on performance requirements, just as you would with a traditional portland cement mix design.
-If equipment limitations prevent bulk batching, alternative methods can be adapted to suit the project and ensure efficient production.
+You can achieve batching and mixing the same way you would incorporate fly ash or other supplementary cementitious materials (SCMs).
+You can adjust slump and air based on performance requirements, just as you would with a traditional portland cement mix design.
+If equipment limitations prevent bulk batching, you can adapt alternative methods to suit the project and ensure efficient production.

-Ultimately, by improving the quality of the cement paste with Type K cement, a host of other materials used to overcome the challenges of traditional concrete design and improve durability can be eliminated — reducing overall material use and waste, total energy consumption and CO2 emissions from project-to-project.
+Ultimately, by improving the quality of the cement paste with Type K cement, you can eliminate a host of other materials used to overcome the challenges of traditional concrete design and improve durability.
+This reduces the overall material use and waste, total energy consumption and CO2 emissions from project-to-project.

-By maximizing placement sizes and simplifying reinforcement requirements, eliminating saw cutting, minimizing joint treatment and eliminating bleed water, construction project efficiencies are improved.
-With proven “best in class” performance, life-cycle costs are minimized and operational efficiencies maximized.
+You can improve construction project efficiencies by maximizing placement sizes and simplifying reinforcement requirements, eliminating saw cutting, minimizing joint treatment and eliminating bleed water.
+You can also minimize life-cycle costs and maximize operational efficiencies with proven “best-in-class” performance.

 Type K shrinkage-compensating cement offers an opportunity to impact sustainability in every industry, including commercial and industrial, institutional and aviation, and marine and infrastructure.
 So, the next time you’re evaluating materials to maximize sustainability without sacrificing performance, take a holistic evaluation approach.
 Consider Type K shrinkage-compensating cement concrete, assess the cost and overall project savings.